JunhuiShen/IPC_project/3D_IPC/Readme.md

-# 3D IPC — Corotated Elasticity Simulation
+# 3D IPC — Incremental Potential Contact Simulation

-A 3D physics simulation of deformable triangle meshes using a corotated elasticity model and solved with a nonlinear Gauss–Seidel solver.
+A 3D physics simulation of deformable triangle meshes using **Incremental Potential Contact (IPC)** and solved with a **nonlinear Gauss–Seidel solver**.

-The simulator is designed for experimenting with:
+The simulator is designed for experimenting with different strategies for:

-- modular energy / gradient / Hessian assembly
-- local nonlinear solvers
-- different simulation setups and constraints
+- broad-phase collision candidate detection
+- collision-safe Newton step filtering
+- initial guess generation

+These components can be swapped to compare different algorithmic variants.

 ## Requirements

 - C++17 compiler (GCC 9+, Clang 10+, or MSVC 2019+)
 - CMake 3.10+
 - Eigen3

 ## Build